 At the end of ceremony, the Iranians made a circle by taking each other’s hands as a sign of reaffirming pledges together.

 Visiting each other (based on an Iranian culture, it is the younger ones who pay visit to the elders) is another part of Mehregan rituals.
 They also named the babies born during the month with the word Mehr as a prefix coming before their first name; like Mehryar, Mehrshid, Mehrnoush, Mehrpad, Mehrdad, Mehrban and so on.

 Today, Mehregan Festival is not marked in the ancient form described in historical books of fourth, fifth and sixth centuries.
 Neither is it celebrated by the government or private and unofficial entities.

-These days, the festive is held only as a family festival among Zoroastrians of the southern provinces of Yazd and Kerman.
+These days, the festive is held only as a family festival among Zoroastrians in the southern provinces of Yazd and Kerman.
 In some Zoroastrian-populated villages of Yazd, people sacrifice a ship for Mithra.
 They also hold gatherings in public places singing songs and saying prayers.
-Mehregan tablecloth is unfolded as in the past and people reaffirm pledges of friendship to each other at the end of the ceremony.
+Mehregan tablecloth is unfolded as in the past; and people reaffirm pledges of friendship to each other at the end of the ceremony.

 Like Haft-Seen (of Nowruz) and other Iranian tablecloths, Mehregan tablecloth includes a collection of fruits and dishes decorated with various types of flowers.
 There is also a special drink made of Hom juice (a holy drink used by Zoroastrian believers on special occasions).
 The juice is diluted with milk and drank with a certain type of bread put on purple cloth around the fireplace.